kurahaupo/linux-syscalls-perl/README.md

 ## Future work

+This package is a work in progress.

-Currently only `x86_64` and `i386` are supported and only a subset of available system calls are implemented.
+* Only a subset of available system calls are currently implemented.
+* Only `x86_64`, `i386` and `mipsel` are currently supported.

 Both will be expanded on as as-needed basis.
 Please let me know if you have any particular calls you need to use.